linzhi2013/MitoZ/README.md

 ### Memory
 It takes ~100G when we tested MitoZ with `--thread_number 16`.
-See `INSTALL.md` for installation instruction.

 ## Get started
 MitoZ includes multiple functions, including `all`, `all2`, `filter`, `assemble`, `findmitoscaf`, `annotate` and `visualize`.

+Make sure you are in the `mitozEnv` environment (see `INSTALL.md` for installation instruction.)

+    source activate mitozEnv

 ### Data requirement
 #### Pair-end (PE) fastq files